-Foods containing Vitamin C such as citrus fruits (oranges & grapefruits, tomatoes, strawberries, kiwi, dark berries, tomatoes/juice, bell peppers, potatoes, spring onions, parsley, chives, spinach and chicory), can help the absorption of iron from food when eaten at the same meal e.g. orange juice taken with breakfast cereal or a salad/tomatoes with eggs or beans.
-See page 10 for further information on iron in pregnancy.
+Vitamin C containing foods such as citrus fruits (oranges & grapefruits), tomatoes (tinned & fresh), can help the absorption of iron from food when eaten at the same meal e.g. orange juice taken with breakfast cereal or a salad/ tomatoes with eggs or beans.

-Department of Nutrition & Dietetics, NMH, Holles Street, Dublin 2
+Department of Nutrition & Dietetics, NMH,